VahidN/DNTCaptcha.Core/README.md

     {
         public void ConfigureServices(IServiceCollection services)
         {
-            services.AddDNTCaptcha(options =>
                 // options.UseSessionStorageProvider() // -> It doesn't rely on the server or client's times.
 Also it's the safest one.
                 // options.UseMemoryCacheStorageProvider() // -> It relies on the server's times.
 It's safer than the CookieStorageProvider. options.UseCookieStorageProvider() // -> It relies on the server and client's times.
 It's ideal for scalability, because it doesn't save anything in the server's memory.
-                // options.UseDistributedCacheStorageProvider() // --> It's ideal for scalability using `services.AddStackExchangeRedisCache()` for instance.
+                                                   // .UseDistributedCacheStorageProvider() // --> It's ideal for scalability using `services.AddStackExchangeRedisCache()` for instance.
+                                                   // .UseDistributedSerializationProvider()

                 // Don't set this line (remove it) to use the installed system's fonts (FontName = "Tahoma").
                 // Or if you want to use a custom font, make sure that font is present in the wwwroot/fonts folder and also use a good and complete font!
-                // .UseCustomFont(Path.Combine(_env.WebRootPath, "fonts", "name.ttf"))
+                .UseCustomFont(Path.Combine(_env.WebRootPath, "fonts", "IRANSans(FaNum)_Bold.ttf"))
-                // .AbsoluteExpiration(minutes: 7)
+                .AbsoluteExpiration(minutes: 7)
-				// .ShowThousandsSeparators(false);
+                .ShowThousandsSeparators(false)
                 .WithEncryptionKey("This is my secure key!")
-                );
+                .InputNames(// This optional.
+Change it if you don't like the default names. new DNTCaptchaComponent
+                    {
+                        CaptchaHiddenInputName = "DNTCaptchaText",
+                        CaptchaHiddenTokenName = "DNTCaptchaToken",
+                        CaptchaInputName = "DNTCaptchaInputText"
+                    })
+                .Identifier("dntCaptcha")// This optional.
+Change it if you don't like its default name.
+                ;
         }
 ```